Scrivito/scrivito-neoletter-form-widgets/readme.md

 ### Properties

-- Input Type: Select the type of input, such as name, email, phone number, or custom.
+- Input type: Select the type of input, such as name, email, phone number, or custom.
-- Custom Input Type: Specify custom input types, single-line or multi-line.
+- Custom input type: Specify custom input types, single-line or multi-line.
-- Field Name: Define the field name for the input.
+- Field name: Define the field name for the input.
 - Label: Provide a descriptive label for the input field to convey its purpose.
 - Placeholder: Define a placeholder text for the input field, providing guidance to users.
 - Mandatory: Indicates whether the input field is required.
-- Help Text: Provide optional help text for the input field.
+- Help text: Provide optional help text for the input field.

 ### Validation
 - This input field widget must be placed within a Form widget to be effective.